james-prior/pillar-kata-roman-numeral-calculator/README.md

   value of the last letter of the first part. ("XXI" + "V" is "XXVI", not "XXIV").
 * If a lesser numeral is put before a bigger it means subtraction of the lesser from the bigger ("IV" means four, "CM" means ninehundred).
+    * I is allowed before only V and X
+    * X is allowed before only L and C
+    * C is allowed before only D and M
 * If the numeral is I, X or C you can't have more than three consecutively ("II" + "II" = "IV" not “IIII”).
 * If the numeral is V, L or D you can't have more than one consecutively